 Easy Pasta Salad

 This fresh, easy pasta salad recipe comes together in under 30 minutes!
-Tossed in a tangy vinaigrette & filled with veggies, it's a sure cookout hit.
+Tossed in a tangy vinaigrette and filled with veggies, it's a cookout hit.

 Best Pasta Salad in a serving dish

 Today’s recipe is a picnic-perfect pasta salad!
-Every cookout needs a great pasta salad, and this is the one that I’ll be making all summer long.
+Every cookout needs a great pasta salad, and this is the one that I make all summer long.
 It comes together in no time, it’s full of fresh ingredients, and it packs a flavorful punch.

-I took extra care to make sure that all of this week’s recipes are not just easy, but also easy to make in advance… because I totally get that you don’t want to be futzing with your salad when you could be spending time outside with your friends.
+I took extra care to make sure that this recipe is not just easy, but also easy to make in advance… because I totally get that you don’t want to be futzing with your pasta salad when you could be spending time outside with your friends.

-Note: if you do decide to make this in advance, toss on some whole basil leaves before serving to make your salad instantly prettier.
+Note: If you do decide to make this salad in advance, toss on some whole basil leaves before serving to make it instantly prettier.

 Easy pasta salad recipe ingredients